 Directions:

 Blend all ingredients together and enjoy!
-The recipe is easily customizable for fruit and vegetable swaps, but keep in mind that adding sugary fruits will decrease the anti-inflammatory benefits.
-I like the pumpkin seed and/or hemp protein powder because they're gluten free, grain free, and are anti-inflammatory.
+The recipe is easily customizable for fruit and vegetable swaps, but keep in mind that adding sugary fruits will decrease the health benefits.
+I like the pumpkin seed and/or hemp protein powder because they're gluten free, grain free, and support a healthy inflammatory response!

 References